-An updated list of the Directors by category identifying their roles is at all times available on the websites of the Company and the Stock Exchange.
+An up-to-date list of the Directors by category identifying their roles is at all times available on the websites of the Company and the Stock Exchange.
 The list specifies whether the Director is an independent non-executive Director or an executive Director and expresses the respective roles of each Director.